Apra-Labs/bootcamp-auto-switch/README.md

 **Script runs but nothing happens**
 - Check accessibility permissions: System Settings → Privacy & Security → Accessibility
+- Check automation permissions: System Settings → Privacy & Security → Automation
+  - Ensure System Events and System Settings are enabled for your terminal app
-- Ensure Terminal/iTerm/runner app is listed and enabled
+- Ensure Terminal/iTerm/runner app is listed and enabled in both sections
 - Try removing and re-adding the app from the list

 **Clicks go to wrong location**